thoughtbot/goal-oriented-git/src/1-3-understanding-what-is-being-tracked.md

 Without any arguments, `git diff` shows all changes that haven't been committed or added to the index.

-For example, here's what `chapter1.txt` the list time it was committed:
+For example, here's what `chapter1.txt` the last time it was committed:

 `# cd examples/1-3-understanding-what-is-being-tracked
 `# git reset --hard HEAD